trinodb/trino/docs/src/main/sphinx/connector/bigquery.rst

 ``bigquery.credentials-key``                          The base64 encoded credentials key                             None.
 See the `requirements <#requirements>`_ section.
 ``bigquery.credentials-file``                         The path to the JSON credentials file                          None.
 See the `requirements <#requirements>`_ section.
 ``bigquery.case-insensitive-name-matching``           Match dataset and table names case-insensitively               ``false``
-``bigquery.case-insensitive-name-matching.cache-ttl`` Duration for which remote dataset and table names will be      ``1m``
-                                                      cached.
-Higher values reduce the number of API calls to BigQuery but can cause newly created dataset or tables to not be visible until the configured duration.
-Set to ``0ms`` to disable the cache.
 ===================================================== ============================================================== ======================================================

 Data types